Esplanade

 No analysis available

 Hot water does not appear to be included in the maintenance fee.
-The MLS history is stronger the other way, with only 6/20 listings showing HOTWAT and many listings instead mentioning a unit hot water heater (WTRHTR), which is a strong sign this is not a building-paid utility.
+The MLS history is stronger in the opposite direction, with many listings showing WTRHTR and only limited HOTWAT support, and current remarks include a unit-level hot water heater reference.
+This is consistent with units heating their own water rather than the building supplying it.

-Internet service appears to be included in the maintenance fee.
-The MLS data is strong (16/20 listings with INTSER), and multiple remarks explicitly mention internet as part of the fee structure, making this a consistent building-level amenity.
+Internet service appears to be included in the maintenance fee with high confidence.
+The MLS checkbox is strong across the building (17/20 INTSER), and current remarks explicitly mention internet as part of the fee structure.
+This is one of the clearest included-fee features in the building.

 Marina-related access and fees are clearly part of the building offering.
-Listings repeatedly mention boat slips, boat docks, marina access, and even explicit marina fee line items, so this is a highly reliable feature for the building.
+Listings repeatedly mention boat slips, boat docks, marina access, and even direct fee references to marina dues being included.
+The evidence is broad, repeated, and clearly building-level.

 No analysis available

 Water appears to be included for many Esplanade listings, though the remarks are less direct than for cable or internet.
-The current MLS signal is fairly strong, and the pattern suggests a building-level included utility rather than an isolated unit benefit.
-Confidence is solid but slightly lower than the most explicit features.
+The current MLS signal is fairly strong (14/20 WATER), but the public remarks mostly focus on other amenity and fee items.
+This is likely a real building-level inclusion, just one that agents mention inconsistently.

 No analysis available